The OCA Board of Directors is full of talented, hardworking people who are passionate about camp and outdoor education!

 Director

-Evan has been affiliated with camp for 25+ years as a Camper, Counsellor, Activity Specialist, Unit Head, Program Director, Assistant Director, and Camp Director.
-Evan brings a contagious positive attitude and a wealth of knowledge, experience and skill to day and overnight camping.
+Evan has been affiliated with camp for 30+ years as a Camper, Counsellor, Activity Specialist, Unit Head, Program Director, Assistant Director, and Camp Director.
+Evan brings a contagious positive attitude and a wealth of knowledge and experience to the summer camp industry.
 Evan is the Associate Camp Director at Crestwood Valley Day Camp.
-Prior to joining the Crestwood family he was the multi-campus Camp Director at The Jack and Pat Kay Centre Camp (Schwartz/Reisman Centre and Prosserman JCC).
-Evan was also the Assistant Director of Operations at Camp Northland-B’nai Brith – his camp home of 20 years.
-Throughout his career in camping he has honed his skills in operations, programming, camper care, budget and finance, and customer service.
-His enthusiasm for the potential of camp, and its power to shape and transform lives is infectious to all those around him and fueled by the belief “today’s campers and staff are tomorrow’s leaders.”
+Prior to joining the Crestwood team in 2023, he was the multi-campus Camp Director at The Jack and Pat Kay Centre Camp (Schwartz/Reisman Centre and Prosserman JCC).
+Evan was also the Assistant Director of Operations at Camp Northland-B’nai Brith – his proud camp home of 20 years.
+Throughout his 10+ years in full-time camping he has demonstrated his achievements in operations, programming, camper care, budget and finance, and customer service.
+His enthusiasm for camp, and its power to shape and transform lives is infectious to all those around him.
 Evan has served in several volunteer roles at the OCA.
-Since 2015, he has been a Senior Standards Visitor and a member of the Educational Programs – Annual Conference Committee.
-Outside of camping, Evan is a volunteer Chapter Advisor for BBYO, where he mentors teens to help them reach their full potential and grow into dynamic leaders.
-He is also a passionate Maple Leafs and Blue Jays fan, a Seinfeld expert, and a commercial aviation enthusiast!
+He was elected to the OCA Board of Directors in 2021, including serving in the role of Secretary.
+Evan continues to sit on the Standards Accreditation Committee, and enjoys his role as a Senior Standards Visitor every summer since 2015.
+Over the years, Evan has also sat on the Educational Programs – Annual Conference Committee in several roles.
+Outside of camping, Evan is a volunteer Chapter Advisor with BBYO, where he mentors teens to help them reach their full potential and grow into dynamic community leaders.
+Evan loves camp, and the learning opportunities and everlasting memories that makes camp so special.

 Michael Waxman (he/him)